-As Gold Coast Wills and Estate Planning Lawyers, we encourage our clients to take control of their family’s future by ensuring all the necessary estate planning safeguards in place.
+As Queensland Wills and Estate Planning Lawyers, we encourage our clients to take control of their family’s future by ensuring all the necessary estate planning safeguards in place.

 A standard Will is no longer suitable for many Australians.
 A Testamentary Discretionary Trust (TDT) simply refers to a trust established by someone’s Will.